-Are you part of a community that struggles with the same difficulties?
+Are you part of a community that struggles with similar difficulties?

 Do you find that simply talking about those problems doesn’t bring permanent solutions or the relief that you seek?

 Working in groups can be a powerful way to access change within you.
 It can often bring new perspectives to help you see your situation a new light, resulting in new solutions.
 Furthermore, working in groups can ease a sense of isolation as it can build connection with the other members.
 The same as individual sessions, group sessions and workshops are also completely confidential.
 Attending a group session is also a cost-effective way of accessing support.